Safety for Children

 - Focus group participants had very little information about the Supervised Visitation Program.
 The main source of information they had about this service came from other survivors or another third party.

-- Focus Group participants also expressed a distrust of the Supervised Visitation Program.
+- Focus group participants also expressed a distrust of the Supervised Visitation Program.

-- 75% of the survey participants who accessed the supervised visitation services were unsatisfied with the supervision.
+- 75% of the survey participants who accessed supervised visitation services were unsatisfied with the supervision.
 “Lack of proper supervision” was the most frequent explanation for this dissatisfaction.

 Child custody and visitation cases drive victims of domestic violence into debt and poverty.